5 Easy Steps to Create Your Own Word Search Puzzle

 A word search puzzle can be a part of a genealogy book to help youngsters get familiar with their ancestors while being entertained.

 This type of puzzle goes by many names.
-Word search, word find, word seek, mystery word, word sleuth, word search, seek and find puzzle, search and find puzzle, and find a word are just some of the many names it uses.
+Word search, word find, word seek, mystery word, word sleuth, word search, seek-and-find, search-and-find, and find-a-word are just some of the many names it uses.

 Word search puzzles are also fun and easy to make, so the puzzle creator can also be entertained.